cafeciaojoe/gymnasium_scripts/Getting_Started/Venv_Instructions.md

-To create a virtual environment, open a terminal window and navigate to the directory that you cant to place it.
+To create a virtual environment, open a terminal window and navigate to the directory that you want to place it.
 Then type:
 `python3 -m venv gymnasiumvenv`

 This will set up a virtual environment, and create a folder named "gymnasiumvenv" with subfolders and files.